agatheblues/r-resample-geodata-to-grid/README.md

 This algorithm takes a geolocated dataset, where points have a set of coordinates (longitude and latitude) and an associated value, and resample the data on a regular grid of latitude and longitude.
 The goal is to 'spread' the values of the points on a regular grid.

+By default the grid generated is rectangular.
+If a shapefile of the boundaries is provided, the grid will follow the country borders.

 ## R, libraries, options
 ### Why R
 I wrote this algorithm in R and the only reason for it is that I wanted to try it in R. It's not about writing the fastest and most efficient algorithm, but rather see what I could do to solve this problem.

 ### Libraries
-I run this in R studio and I need *sp* and *rgeos* libraries to geocode latitude and longitude data.
+I run this in R studio and I need *sp*, *rgdal*, and *rgeos* libraries to geocode latitude and longitude data.
 *dplyr* is here for aggregation but you can also use basic aggregation from R.
 *ggplot2* , *maps*, *map_data* are here only if you want to plot the resulted grid.